jrjml/jrjml.github.io/long_range_plan/long-range-plan.md

 	Library materials are the cornerstone for general public literacy, providing free access to books for children, school books for students, and recreational reading for all ages.

-    1. Objective: Verify ILS records - End of 2023
-       Do reviews of ILS records, repair, correct, and complete records.
+    1. Objective: Verify accuracy of ILS records - End of 2022 Do reviews of ILS records, repair, correct, and complete records.
 Ensure improved performance through best practices going forward.

     2. Objective: Shop e-book & streaming providers - End of 2024